-Every civilization you have ever heard of followed the same hidden sequence — long before any pyramid was built, any law was written, or any god was named.
+The civilizations at the foundation of the historical record followed the same underlying sequence — long before any pyramid was built, any law was written, or any god was named.
 The DSSM is the framework that maps that sequence.

 The standard story of civilization goes: agriculture → cities → writing → civilization.
 The DSSM argues this is the story told backwards.